nlawlor/V-SVA/README.md

 ### Introduction

-*IA-SVA* is a statistical framework to uncover hidden sources of variation even when these sources are correlated with the biological variable of interest. *IA-SVA* provides a flexible methodology to i) identify a hidden factor for unwanted heterogeneity while adjusting for all known factors; ii) test the significance of the putative hidden factor for explaining the variation in the data; and iii), if significant, use the estimated factor as an additional known factor in the next iteration to uncover further hidden factors.
+*IA-SVA* is a statistical framework to uncover hidden sources of variation even when these sources are correlated with the biological variable of interest. *IA-SVA* provides a flexible methodology to:

+1. Identify a hidden factor for unwanted heterogeneity while adjusting for all known factors
+2. Test the significance of the putative hidden factor for explaining the variation in the data
+3. If significant, use the estimated factor as an additional known factor in the next iteration to uncover further hidden factors.

 This shiny app reads a matrix of gene expression data (rows as genes, columns as samples) and a matrix of sample metadata (rows as samples, columns as different traits) and provides a suite of methods for feature extraction, gene set enrichment, and visualization of transcriptomic data.